Shooting near Southside neighborhood, no suspects - NewsBreak

 ALLEGAN, Mich. — An elderly Battle Creek man was hit and killed by a car moments after he survived a car crash in Allegan Tuesday.
 The crash happened on M-89 and 6th Street in Gun Plain Township near Plainwell around 5:40 p.m.
 A Toyota SUV stopped and waited to turn onto 6th Street, but was rear-ended by a Honda minivan, Michigan State Police said.

-On Sunday, the Kalamazoo Department of Public Safety responded to a residential structure fire in the 3000 block of Alpine Street.
+KALAMAZOO, MI – Residents were able to escape a house fire Sunday afternoon in Kalamazoo without injury.
+The fire was reported around 2:30 p.m.
+Sunday, Dec.
+18, when Kalamazoo Department of Public Safety (KDPS) crews responded to reports of smoke coming from the doors and windows of a residence in the 3000 block of Alpine Street.

+Battle Creek man hit, killed by minivan at scene of previous crash

+A Battle Creek man was killed after troopers say he got out of his minivan following a crash and walked into the path of a passing vehicle.

 Comments / 0